pySTEPS/pysteps.github.io/index.md

 A. Download (clone) the pySTEPS repositories to your computer/server. <br/>
 B. Install Anaconda2.7 and the needed python libraries. <br/>

-Important: pySTEPS currently uses Python 2.
+Important: pySTEPS currently uses Python 2.7.
 In the future we will consider migrating to Python 3. <br/>
 Here we will explain how to set up pySTEPS in a linux environment.
 For Windows you will have to download the repositories by hand.

-### A. Downloading the pySTEPS respositories
+### A. Downloading the pySTEPS repositories
 To download the github repositories containing the pySTEPS modules proceed as follows:
 1. Create a "pySTEPS" directory in your home folder or server ("mkdir pySTEPS").
 Enter the directory ("cd pySTEPS").
 2. Download the set of pySTEPS modules as follows: <br/>